• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 Took. the. words. right. out. of. my. mouth.

 Jason said exactly what my interpretation of the interview was.
-I don't think that LJ is racist, but to a point, he tried to toss that race card around when explaining the difference between Dick and Herm.
+I don't think that LJ is racist, but to a point, he tried to toss that race card around when explaining the difference between deck and Herm.
 It's not like he struggled in his young life.
 He played for Penn State, with his old man there.
 He ain't hurting for a better life.
 Maybe (this is me talking) that's probably a small factor in being a bitter kid.
 He couldn't do what he wanted to do in Happy Valley, as long as his dad was watching over his shoulder and his family being in town.

 Vermeil is an emotional touchy-feely guy around his players.
 He wants to know them on a personal level, and to a point, is concern about the well-being of his players (that's the perception I have of him.
 I could be wrong.).
-Yes, that can be a bit obsessive for Dick, but LJ should have known that when he arrived in K.C..
+Yes, that can be a bit obsessive for deck, but LJ should have known that when he arrived in K.C..
 Jason was spot on with how Vermeil handled it, but Vermeil must have known something then that is making us discuss this thread now: maturity.
 LJ "expected" to be the starter and when he didn't what he wanted, he bitched.
 The only way that LJ was going to play and start, Priest either had to be traded, leave as a free agent, or be injured.

 Herm is cut from the same Vermeil coaching cloth, sans the time management on the field during the game.
 Herm is a "player's coach" as well.
 For LJ to use Herm as a "he understands me, 'cause I black" gauge is childish.